JFFC/jffc-2019/README.md

 ## Contributions
+Note: This section contains all of contributors of the project.

 ### Authors

 * **John Edel B. Tamani** : *UX/UI Developer* - See [Contact](https://www.linkedin.com/in/john-edel-tamani-9a8478131/) Details

 ### Acknowledgments
+Note: This section contains all of contributors of the project.

 * User Experience Society
 * PWDO
 * JFFC

 ## Project Versioning
+Note: This section contains a brief discussion about the versioning review of the project itself.

 ### System Version 1.0
+Note: This is the first release version of the project.

 #### System Development Kit Summary
 #### System Users
 #### System Process Flow